Joint Seat Allocation Authority 2024

 Recreational/Extra Curricular activities

-Institute has various clubs such as Technical Association, AIChE Student Chapter, Light’s Students Chapter, etc. which arrange various cultural and sports events timely.
+The institute has various clubs such as the Technical Association, AIChE Student Chapter, Light’s Students Chapter, etc. which arrange various cultural and sports events timely.

 Please visit the following link for extracurricular activities at ICT-IOC: